-We’ve included job descriptions, expected salaries, educational requirements and other pertinent information related to these careers.
+We’ve included job descriptions, expected salaries, educational requirements and other pertinent information related to these career options.
 Not enough?
-We’ve outlined scholarships that you can apply for based on your major to help you pay for school.
+We’ve outlined scholarships that you can apply for based on your major to help you pay for pursuing your degree.

-Arts Careers - Why is a Bachelor of Arts Degree Useful?
+Why is a Bachelor of Arts Degree Useful?

-A bachelor of arts degree leads to many opportunities to find a meaningful, rewarding and lucrative career.
+A Bachelor of Arts degree leads to many opportunities to find a meaningful, rewarding and lucrative career.
 Arts graduates are highly sought after because their broad education base has helped them shape their inquiring minds, and inquiring minds can help employers evaluate conflicting points of view during their business operations.